oliviodare/oliviodare.com/index.md

 # Hello, my name is Max.

-My name is Max Bautista Perpinyà and I am a researcher (PhD student) in the History and Philosophy of Science, based in UCLouvain, in Belgium. *Welcome my website*.
+My name is Max Bautista Perpinyà and I am a researcher (PhD student) in the History and Philosophy of Science, based in UCLouvain, in Belgium. *Welcome to my website*.

 On these pages, you'll find a sort of open CV.
 The basic structure is this:
 - my [bio](bio.html).